Prior authorization: Overview

-Prior authorisation is a check run by some insurance companies or third-party payers in the United States before they will agree to cover certain prescribed medications or medical procedures.
+Prior authorization is a check run by some insurance companies or third-party payers in the United States before they will agree to cover certain prescribed medications or medical procedures.
 According to insurance companies the reasons they require prior authorizations include age, medical necessity, checking for the availability of a cheaper generic alternative, or checking for drug interactions.
 There is controversy surrounding prior authorisations and public opinion does vary about why insurance providers require it.
 The primary controversial reason is that it benefits some insurance companies as they allegedly avoid paying for expensive patient treatments and increase business profits at the expense of patient health.
 A failed authorisation may result in a requested service being denied or an insurance company requiring the patient to go through a separate process known as "Step therapy".
 Step therapy dictates that a patient must first see unsuccessful results from a medication or service preferred by the insurance provider, typically considered either more cost effective or safer, before the insurance company will cover a different service.